Putting the Soul

 "There is no sin or wrong that gives a man a foretaste of hell in this life as anger and impatience" Saint Catherine of Sienna

-There is a difference between the concrete biological "anger" (caused by sensory displeasure regarding an objectively difficult concrete evil while moving to fight to obtain an objective need or prevent the loss of an objective need, named one of the "passions" by Dr. St. Thomas Aquinas) vs the abstract psychological emotional anger, in varying degrees, chosen by the immaterial intellect and free will of the human soul: 1) chosen by any number of our uncharitable and false and immoral attractions, likes, dislikes, wants/desires, expectations, and/or beliefs, 2) chosen as a cover up to avoid feeling sadness, 3) chosen as a cover up for perfectionist prideful selfish self-pity; i.e. hurt or offended feelings, 4) chosen as a cover up for any number of particular prideful selfish fears of suffering (imagined future harm or loss) whereby one tries to exteriorly control what one cannot or should not while trying to obtain one's selfish way rather than having self-control and discerning with The Divine to accept the reality of His Way in trusting Him).
+There is a difference between the concrete biological "anger" (biological sensory displeasure regarding an objectively difficult concrete evil while moving to fight/work to obtain an objective need or prevent the loss of an objective need, named one of the "passions" by Dr. St. Thomas Aquinas.) vs the abstract psychological emotional anger, in varying degrees, chosen by the immaterial intellect and free will of the human soul: 1) chosen by any number of our uncharitable and false and immoral attractions, likes, dislikes, wants/desires, expectations, and/or beliefs, 2) chosen as a cover up to avoid feeling sadness, 3) chosen as a cover up for perfectionist prideful selfish self-pity; i.e. hurt or offended feelings, 4) chosen as a cover up for any number of particular prideful selfish fears of suffering (imagined future harm or loss) whereby one tries to exteriorly control what one cannot or should not while trying to obtain one's selfish way rather than having self-control and discerning with The Divine to accept the reality of His Way in trusting Him).

 "The irascible power in man [of the soul, where "anger" is a movement]